 When my husband and I first started dating (after walking across the country together … really), we had the chance to travel around Europe a little.
 We tried as many new cuisines as we could, and one of the best meals we had was at a delicious Greek restaurant in downtown Brussels, Belgium.
 I’ve never been able to find Greek food that good since then, so I’ve been experimenting with recipes.

-This is my take on Greek Meatballs with Cucumber sauce or Keftedes with Tzatziki Sauce as it was called over there.
+This is my take on Greek meatballs with cucumber sauce or keftedes with tzatziki sauce as it was called over there.
 I love the subtle flavors of the fennel and mint, with the slight citrus hint.
 My kids even liked this recipe, and I’d encourage you to give it a try!

-We especially love this recipe during the summer when cucumber, fennel, and mint are fresh and available at the farmer’s markets.
+We especially love this recipe during the summer when cucumber, fennel, and mint are fresh and available at the farmers markets.
 I love the savory flavors of the meat paired with the slightly sweet and citrusy flavors of the tzatziki sauce.
-Leftover meatballs are also wonderful on salads for lunches, just use Tzatziki sauce for dressing.
+Leftover meatballs are also wonderful on salads for lunches, just use tzatziki sauce for dressing.

 Not in the mood for these?
 Check out my full recipe index for recipes for meals, snacks or drinks.

-Delicious greek meatballs with fennel, mint, lemon and garlic.
+Delicious Greek meatballs with fennel, mint, lemon, and garlic.

 - 1 large onion, grated

-- 1/4 cup almond flour
+- ¼ cup almond flour

-- 1 tablespoon finely chopped fennel greens
+- 1 TBSP fennel greens, finely chopped

-- 1 tablespoon finely chopped fennel bulb
+- 1 TBSP fennel bulb, finely chopped

 - 2 eggs

-- 1 tablespoon lemon juice
+- 1 TBSP lemon juice

 - 1 tsp lemon zest

-- 1 clove of minced garlic
+- 1 clove garlic, minced

 - 1 tsp garlic powder